 |Option Year 4:||January 1, 2014 – December 31, 2014 (optional based on performance)|

 CPES BPA Vendors

-Currently, there are 21 BPA Holders.
-These vendors, listed on the BPA Holders page, include small businesses.
+Currently, there are 21 BPA Holders, including some small businesses.
 Multiple vendors were awarded for each region, ensuring that customers can expect the best prices.
 The contracts use performance-based metrics to measure contractor performance at both the BPA level and at the task order level.